jxlin/RoboND-Perception-Project/REPORT.md

 *   Training size : 100% of the dataset
 *   Regularization parameter : 10.0
 *   Degree : 3 ( cubic )

+And this is the confusion matrix we got after training :

+![CONFUSION MATRIX POLY MODEL][img_cmatrix_poly]

 We first tried it with the configuration from before ( same filtering and clustering parameters ) and found that it didn't do a good joob at all, even though its accuracy was of **98%**.
 We found the problem after playing with the filtering and clustering parameters, changing the leafsize of the downsampling step.